-Having a child with a heart problem can be scary.
-You may feel overwhelmed.
-Learning as much you can about your child's treatment can help you feel better.
-You may also want to talk with other parents who have a child with similar problems.
+It can be scary when your child has a heart problem.
+It can help to learn as much as you can about your child's condition.
+You may also want to talk with other parents who have a child with a similar problem.

-Enter P961 in the search box to learn more about "Cardiac Catheterization for ASD or PDA: Before Your Child's Procedure."
+Enter P961 in the search box to learn more about "Cardiac Catheterization: Before Your Child's Procedure".

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.